 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.

 A Company, on December 12, was sent to the Barrio of Dau to protect a road and railroad from sabotage.
 It remained there until the 21st when it was sent to join B and C Companies which had been sent north toward the Lingayen Gulf where the Japanese were landing troops.
+From this time on, Hq Company was always close to the letter companies and near the front lines.

 On December 23 and 24, the battalion was in the area of Urdaneta.
 The bridge they were going used to cross the Agno River was destroyed and the tankers made an end run to get south of the river.
 As they did this, they ran into Japanese resistance early in the evening.
 They successfully crossed the river in the Bayambang Province.